 - Generate a public interest and awareness for global, economical and civil issues.

-- A student may involve in one project only in social sciences category.
+- A student may be involved in one project only in the social sciences category.

 - Projects may be “individual” or “group” projects.
-A group project may be prepared and presented by 2 or 3 students.
+A group project may be prepared and presented by 2 students.

-- Contestants are required to upload into their Project Description Paper latest by 23 February 2019 for Senior Category and 23 March 2019 for Junior Category.
+- Contestants are required to upload into their Project Description Paper (abstract included) by deadline.

 - A log book and a research paper of the project are essential in ASEF finals.